 One of the most important lessons you can teach your child about the responsible use of technology is that he or she will leave a digital footprint online as time goes by.
 Impress upon your child that once they have posted their image or presence online it will be there for life.
 Make sure you begin an open dialogue so there will always be space to ask questions or come to you with any problems or mistakes they might make as time goes by.

 Teaching your child to stay safe online is equally important.
 This includes never posting or giving out personal information online and being selective about the sites they visit and the people they interact with.

 Let Your Child Sometimes Be The Teacher

 Giving your child a new tool and asking them to learn how to use it before showing you the ropes, helps them in three ways.
 It sets them a challenge that is likely to excite them, gives them a sense of pride and achievement in learning a new technology or online skill, and helps them to develop the skill of sharing knowledge with someone else and helping them to learn.
 This experience can help your child further develop empathy, patience, language, and social skills.

 No matter which platforms or methods you choose to develop your child’s abilities with technology, make sure they get the stimulation they need at home.

-Miniland educational toys give your children the opportunity to get a balanced learning experience through a combination of real-time traditional play, combined with the digital tools that will make learning more exciting and engaging.
+Miniland digital free toolkits for teachers give your children the opportunity to get a balanced learning experience through a combination of real-time traditional play, combined with the digital tools that will make learning more exciting and engaging.
 If you have any questions or queries, please contact us, or have a look at our blog for more inspiration for parents and teachers.